project-akri/akri-docs/docs/user-guide/cluster-setup.md

 {% endtabs %}

 ## Configure `crictl`
 Akri depends on `crictl` to track some Pod information.
 In order to use it, the Agent must know where the container runtime socket lives.
-This can be configured with Akri's Helm chart either directly by setting `agent.host.containerRuntimeSocket` or by specifying the Kubernetes distribution ("k3s", "microk8s", or "k8s" for standard Kubernetes) that is being used in `kubernetesDistro`.
+This can be configured with Akri's Helm chart either directly by setting `agent.host.containerRuntimeSocket` or indirectly by specifying the Kubernetes distribution that is being used (`kubernetesDistro=k3s|microk8s|k8s`).
 If a distribution is specified, then the appropriate default will be used.
+If no distribution or runtime is specified, the `k8s` default is used.

-Akri recommends setting this choice sd an `AKRI_HELM_CRICTL_CONFIGURATION` environment variable and then adding the variable to each Akri installation like so:
+Akri recommends setting this choice as an `AKRI_HELM_CRICTL_CONFIGURATION` environment variable and then adding the variable to each Akri installation like so:
 ```sh
   helm install akri akri-helm-charts/akri \
      $AKRI_HELM_CRICTL_CONFIGURATION